6.01

 6.16.1

 Admission prior to allegation reported.
 It may be a mitigating factor when a student voluntarily admits misconduct before learning that someone has reported the matter or is about to report the matter.
 A student who has the integrity to come forth with a good-faith admission has reaffirmed a personal commitment to honor.
-Any student interested in making such an admission should contact eh Associate Dean for Student Services.
+Any student interested in making such an admission should contact the Associate Dean for Student Services.

 6.16.2